 Introduction

-More recently, the Parties to the CBD also adopted the Global Action Plan on Biodiversity and Health (GAP-BH), which formally recognizes the links between biodiversity and Health (UNEP, 2024).
-The GAP-BH groups the targets of the KM-GBF into 14 thematic categories, ranging from Access and Benefit-Sharing (category 9) to Knowledge and Engagement of People (category 14).
-Each thematic category has its own relevance to Health.
-For example, the targets that fall under the Mainstreaming category contribute to “the consideration of biodiversity and health interlinkages in decision-making across all sectors [which] can improve awareness of the benefits of biodiversity to foster more equitable health systems” (UNEP, 2024).
-Because of the high relevance of KM-GBF targets to Health, we hypothesized that a large proportion of the indicators of these targets will also be relevant to Health.
+More recently, the Parties to the CBD also adopted the Global Action Plan on Biodiversity and Health (GAP-BH), which formally recognizes the links between the two (UNEP, 2024).
+The GAP-BH groups the targets of the KM-GBF into 14 thematic categories, encompassing a variety of topics ranging from “Land and sea use” (category 1) to “Knowledge and engagement of people” (category 14).
+Each thematic category has its own relevance to human health.
+For example, the targets that fall under the “Land and sea use” category, which include the “restoration of 30% of all degraded ecosystems” (target 2) and the “conservation of 30% of land, waters and seas” (target 3), contribute to “the continued provision of nature’s contributions to people, which in turn support health and reduce disease emergence and transmission among wildlife, livestock and people.”
+(UNEP, 2024).
+Because of the high relevance of all KM-GBF targets to human health as described in UNEP (2024), we hypothesized that a large proportion of the indicators of these targets would also be relevant to health, and therefore to the retroactive monitoring of the OH JPA.
+Given the recent increase in prominence of the One Health concept following its introduction in the Article 5 of the WHO Pandemic Agreement (WHO, 2025), it is also crucial to anticipate on the reporting need of a future high-level document for One Health, and to suggest existing indicators and reporting processes that can support its implementation.

 Methods

-Assessing the link between indicators and Health
+Assessing the link between KM-GBF indicators and health

-We classified the degree to which the indicators are linked to each of the four pillars of One Health into four categories: direct connection, indirect connection, potential connection, and no connection.
-An indicator was qualified as directly connected to Health when there is a direct causal relationship between the indicator and Health.
-This is the case when the indicator directly measures a condition or determinant of Health.
-For example, headline indicator 7.2 “Pesticide environment concentration and/or aggregated total applied toxicity” was considered directly connected to human health because of the toxicity of many pesticides under high level of exposure (Kim et al., 2017).
-Then, an indicator was qualified as indirectly connected to Health when there is an intermediary factor between the indicator and Health.
-For instance, component indicator 4.CT.1 “Number of plant and animal genetic resources for food and agriculture secured in either medium- or long-term conservation facilities” was considered indirectly connected to human health because conserving genetic resources increases the resilience of food systems to global disasters (Esquinas-Alcázar, 2005), which in turn protects human health.
-Next, an indicator was qualified as potentially connected to Health when there are multiple intermediary factors between the indicator and Health, or when its connection to Health is likely but difficult to certify.
-For example, complementary indicator 2.CY.2 “Proportion of key biodiversity areas in favourable condition” was qualified as potentially connected to human health because key biodiversity areas are mainly defined with ecological criteria for conserving rare or endemic species and pristine habitats (Butchart et al., 2026), and may or may not include areas of high importance for human health.
-Finally, an indicator was qualified as not connected to Health when the connection is unlikely, unsupported by current scientific evidence, or absent.
-This was the case for component indicator 21.CT.3 “Index of linguistic diversity”, for which we did not find any evidence of a link to human, animal, plant or environmental health.
+We classified the degree to which the KM-GBF indicators are linked to each of the four pillars of One Health into four categories: direct connection, indirect connection, potential connection, and no connection.
+An indicator was classified as directly connected to health when there is a direct causal relationship between the indicator and health.
+This is the case, for instance, when the indicator directly measures a condition or determinant of health.
+In contrast, an indicator was classified as indirectly connected to health when there is an intermediary factor between the indicator and health, and as potentially connected when there are multiple intermediary factors or when its connection to health is likely but difficult to certify.
+Finally, an indicator was classified as not connected to health when the connection is unlikely, unsupported by current scientific evidence, or absent.
 For each of the four pillars of One Health, we counted the number of indicators assigned to each category.

-We evaluated the usability of the KM-GBF indicators for monitoring the OH JPA by judging if they can likely detect trends relevant to the actions of the plan.
-For each action track, we classified the usability of the indicators into three categories: directly usable, usable after adaptation, and not usable.
-Directly usable indicators can be used in their current form to monitor at least one action in an action track.
-They do not require adaptations.
-For example, we qualified component indicator 4.CT.4 “Proportion of local breeds classified as being at risk of extinction” as being directly usable for monitoring the fourth action track because it directly measures food safety risks.
-In contrast, indicators usable after adaptation need to be slightly modified before they can be used to monitor actions in an action track.
+For each action track of the OH JPA, we classified the KM-GBF indicators into three categories: directly usable, usable after adaptation, and not usable.
+Directly usable indicators can be used in their current form to monitor the implementation of at least one action in an action track.
+They can detect trends relevant to the actions of the track and do not require adaptations.
+For example, we qualified headline indicator 7.2 “Pesticide environment concentration and/or aggregated total applied toxicity” as being directly usable for monitoring the sixth action track because it is a direct measure of environmental degradation and contamination.
+In contrast, indicators usable after adaptation need to be slightly modified before being used to monitor actions in an action track.
 These adaptations should be small changes in the scale of measurement, the data resolution, or the taxa monitored by the indicator.
-For instance, we qualified headline indicator 9.1 “Benefits from the sustainable use of wild species” as being usable after adaptation for monitoring the second action track on zoonotic epidemics and pandemics.
-To be more relevant for this action track, this indicator could refer more specifically to wildlife reservoirs of zoonotic agents instead of all wild species.
-Finally, not usable indicators are outside the scope of an action track or need to be greatly modified before being used to monitor an action track.
-For example, we qualified component indicator 4.CT.3 “Human-wildlife conflict indicator” as being not usable for monitoring the fifth action track on antimicrobial resistance.
+For instance, headline indicator 7.2 was qualified as being usable after adaptation for monitoring the fourth action track on food safety risks.
+To be more relevant for this action track, this indicator could refer more specifically to the use of pesticides in agriculture.
+Finally, not usable indicators are outside the scope of an action track or need to be greatly modified before being used to monitor the implementation of an action track.

 We assessed usability for each action track independently, i.e. an indicator can be useful for monitoring multiple action tracks.
 For each action track, we counted the total number of indicators in each category.
-In addition, we counted the number of usable indicators for the whole plan regardless of the action tracks.
-Then, we partitioned these numbers based on the group of indicator in the KM-GBF monitoring framework (i.e. headline, binary, component, and complementary indicators) and the thematic categories of the GAP-BH.
+We also counted the number of usable indicators for the whole plan regardless of the action tracks.
+Then, we partitioned these numbers based on the group of indicators in the KM-GBF monitoring framework (i.e. headline, binary, component, and complementary indicators) and the thematic categories of the GAP-BH.
 Finally, for each action track where an indicator was considered usable (either directly or after adaptation), we identified the most relevant action that can be monitored by the indicator, and counted the number of indicators associated with each action.

 Results and discussion

-Link between indicators and Health
+Link between KM-GBF indicators and health

-We found that 75% of KM-GBF indicators are either directly or indirectly connected to human, animal, plant, or environmental health, with approximately 55% of indicators being directly connected to Health.
-This indicates that monitoring the state, benefits, and pressure of biodiversity and our responses to biodiversity loss gives us a lot of information on One Health.
+We found that 75% of KM-GBF indicators are either directly or indirectly connected to either human, animal, plant, or environmental health, with approximately 55% of indicators being directly connected to health.
+This signifies that monitoring the state, benefits, and pressure of biodiversity and our responses to biodiversity loss provides extensive health information.
 In Figure 1, we show the number of indicators that are directly, indirectly, potentially, and not connected to each of the four pillars of One Health.
-The number of directly connected indicators is slightly higher for environmental health (41% of indicators) compared to human (27%), animal (26%), and plant (28%) health.
-However, this difference shrinks after adding indirectly connected indicators (63% for environmental health compared to 56%, 53%, and 51% respectively for human, animal, and plant health).
-This suggests that the four pillars of One Health can all be meaningfully informed by biodiversity monitoring.
+The number of directly connected indicators is, as expected, slightly higher for environmental health (41% of indicators) compared to human (27%), animal (26%), and plant (28%) health, mostly because the environment trivially contains most of biodiversity.
+However, this difference is less pronounced after adding indirectly connected indicators (63% for environmental health compared to 56%, 53%, and 51% respectively for human, animal, and plant health), highlighting the multiple pathways through which biodiversity and health are connected.

-The fact that most KM-GBF indicators are connected to Health is not surprising.
-The GAP-BH recognizes the relevance to Health of all 23 targets of the KM-GBF, and because the indicators measure the progress made towards these targets, they also measure the progress made towards a healthier planet.
-However, we did not expect that comparable amounts of indicators would monitor the four pillars of One Health.
-This indicates that there are virtually no biases in the amount of information that can be reused to monitor human, animal, plant, and environmental health.
-In other words, we monitor all core components of One Health when we monitor biodiversity.
+The fact that most KM-GBF indicators are connected to health is not surprising.
+The GAP-BH recognizes the relevance to health of all 23 targets of the KM-GBF, and because the indicators measure the progress made towards these targets, they also measure the progress made towards a healthier planet.
+However, we did not expect that comparable numbers of indicators would be linked to the four pillars of One Health, indicating that similar amount of biodiversity information can be reused, either directly or indirectly, to monitor human, animal, plant, and environmental health.
+This result therefore suggests that the core components of One Health can all be meaningfully informed by biodiversity monitoring.

-The number of indicators associated with each action is presented in Table 1.
+The number of indicators associated with each action in the OH JPA is presented in Table 1.
 There are high discrepancies in the usability of indicators between actions.
 The total number of usable indicators (either directly or after adaptation) varies from 1 (action 5.3: Strengthen global AMR governance structures) to 108 (action 6.1: Protect, restore, and prevent the degradation of ecosystems and the wider environment).
-Within a single action track, the biggest differences are found within the sixth action track, where only 12 indicators were associated to action 6.4 whereas 108 indicators were associated to action 6.1 This result shows that there is substantial information available for some of the actions, but it also further highlights the need to identify or develop new indicators for specific actions of the plan, even within the action tracks that can be monitored by numerous indicators.
+Within a single action track, the biggest differences are found in the sixth action track, where only 12 indicators were associated to action 6.4 whereas 108 indicators were associated to action 6.1 This result shows that the KM-GBF monitoring framework can provide substantial information for some of the actions, but it also further highlights the need to identify or develop new indicators for specific actions of the plan, even within the action tracks that can be monitored by numerous indicators, such as action track 6.

 | Action | Directly usable | Usable after adaptation | Total usable |